 Professional memberships include the International Council of Fine Arts Deans, Leadership Lakeland Class 30, Polk Arts Alliance, Association for General and Liberal Studies, and the Florida Bandmasters Association.
 Dr. Collins’ research and passion for service are centered on the conceptual framework of social justice.

-DINA CIOTOLA, PhD is the director of PACE, the office of Professional and Continuing Education at USF Sarasota-Manatee.
+DINA CIOTOLA, PhD is the director of PACE, the office of Professional and Continuing Education at the USF Sarasota-Manatee campus.
 She received her degree in curriculum and instruction with a concentration in the social foundations of education from the University of Connecticut’s Neag School of Education.
 Her research focuses on diversity and equity in the curriculum and critical pedagogy.

 She has over 25 years of experience as an educator, instructor and classroom teacher, having taught in the New York City and Florida public schools, The University of Connecticut, and The University of South Florida.
 She teaches courses in curriculum and instruction, educational leadership and online teaching and learning.
 She is working alongside PAInT, community arts partners, and other organizations in the area to digitize their curricula for professional and continuing education courses in arts integration and other subject areas.